Lightstone-Group/LightstonePlatform.Products/docs/index.md

     - Once the above steps complete successfully, the platform will call your product on the Process end-point which will then result in surfacing of the final purchased product, in the form of a web component.
 ## Product API Implementation

-Your product needs to implement the following based end-points to be compatible with platform, each end-point has pre-defined expected responses that needs to be returned and this library enables you to quickly get your product up and running.
+Your product needs to implement the following based end-points to be compatible with the platform.
+Each end-point has pre-defined expected responses that needs to be returned and this library enables you to quickly get your product up and running.
 ### Start

 The start end-point is where everything begins, this end-point is what allows platform to initialize your product, Platform expects one of two responses ``` ShowUIStartResponse ``` or ``` ContinueStartResponse ```